liudoubletian/phyloMDA/README.md

 This is an R package from "phyloMDA, an R package for phylogeny-aware microbiome data analysis" by Tiantian Liu, Chao Zhou, Huimin Wang, Hongyu Zhao, and Tao Wang.

-Before you install the phyloMDA, there are some libraries required to install, see the ```requirement.R```:
+Before you install the phyloMDA, some other libraries are required to install, see the ```requirement.R```:
 ```r
 library(MGLM)
 library(plyr)